Clayton J. Lloyd International Airport: New jet service

-American Airlines initiated new, twice-weekly nonstop jet service between its Miami (MIA) hub and Anguilla on 11 December 2021, operated by its American Eagle affiliate with Embraer ERJ-175 regional jets.
+American Airlines initiated new, twice-weekly nonstop jet service between its Miami (MIA) hub and Anguilla on 11 December 2021, operated by Envoy Air, as its American Eagle affiliate with Embraer ERJ-175 regional jets.

+BermudAir launching a new nonstop seasonal service twice weekly between Boston (BOS), Newark (EWR), and Baltimore (BWI) on December 17, 18 and, 19, 2025.
+It will be operated by AnguillAir, using Embraer ERJ-190 regional jets.

 Notable flights

 In recent history, a Boeing 737-300 jetliner landed at the airport as well as an McDonnell Douglas MD-83 jetliner carrying the FIFA World Cup Trophy Tour.

 On January 4, 2023, an Airbus A320neo from Avianca El Salvador landed for the first time in Anguilla.

+On August 16, 2023, a Royal Air Force Airbus Airbus A400M Atlas landed in Anguilla for the first time ever.

+On May 31, 2025, a Royal Air Force Boeing Boeing C-17 Globemaster III landed in Anguilla for a training exercise across the Caribbean.

+On December 17, 2025, an Airbus A319neo landed in Anguilla for the first time as a charter flight.